 A simple and elegant side dish that's perfect for holidays, Sundays, or any time in between.
 With tangy and sweet carrots in every bite, your meal is sure to feel complete.

-My kids love carrots and sometimes I like to surprise them by buying rainbow baby carrots instead of orange ones.
+My kids love carrots and sometimes I like to surprise them by buying rainbow baby carrots instead of plain orange ones.
 Watching their surprise when they try to count the colors on the plate is always fun, especially when watching the toddler do it.

 These maple dijon carrots are tangy, sweet, earthy, and crunchy.
 They feel like a nice elegant side dish that would pair great with holiday meals or a simple roasted chicken.
 Even my Italian Green Beans would be a great side if you don't mind the extra veggies on the plate.